was111607/sample-gcp-nlp-flask/frontend_notebook/README.md

 [notebook_img]: https://cdn.qwiklabs.com/fnUEPKKDGG4Xw1nbWJRpVfg02LTmJLOrel2Ny42JQVk%3D
 [notebook_link]: https://console.cloud.google.com/ai-platform/notebooks/list

+## Setup (Done for you already)
+**We have done this for you, so feel free to just read through it**

-Enable the Notebooks API if it asks you to.
+Enable the Notebooks API:

+    gcloud services enable notebooks.googleapis.com

 On the Notebook instances page, click New Instance.
 Select the Python 3 version.
 For these demo notebooks, the default configuration should do the trick.

+This creates a Jupyter Notebook instance (which, behing the scenes, is actually just running on Google Compute Engine).

+## Open the Notebook Instance
-Once the notebook has been provisioned (click refresh to update), click 'Open JupyterLab'.
+Once the notebook has been provisioned, click 'Open JupyterLab'.
 A JupyterLab window will open in a new tab.

 [![Open Jupyter Notebooks][jupyter_img]][jupyter_link]